Please see the Hridaya Teacher Training Course FAQ in the drop-down menu below.

 - Does the price of the HTTC include accommodation and meals?

 - What kind of accommodation is available?
 Can you help to organize the accommodation?

 - Is there a meal option that I can book or should I organize my own food?

 - What is the refund policy if I’m unable to attend the HTTC?

 When will I find out if I have been accepted to participate in the HTTC?

-HTTC participants will need to pay the balance of the tuition fee by 20 July, or the Early Bird price by 20 May.
+HTTC participants will need to pay the balance of the tuition fee by 15th August 2018.

 Payment for the remainder of the tuition is made in the same way the deposit is made, via PayPal or direct deposit.

 It is recommended to apply as early as possible since there is usually a waiting list for the HTTC.

 When is full payment for the HTTC due?